Christianity in Uzbekistan: History

 Historically, Uzbekistan had communities of Eastern Christians, including Nestorians and Jacobites (historically associated with miaphysitism).
 Around the 14th century, Christianity began rapidly declining.
 Factors to the decline included a plague that spread into the region which killed off much of the Christian communities living there.
 Remaining Christians probably converted to Islam due to economic reasons.
 Under the Timurids, the political situation likely exacerbated the already struggling community.

 The last Christians in Samarkand and Central Asia were reportedly persecuted by his grandson, Ulugh Beg.
 However, due to a lack of reliable records, the details surrounding the decline of the Syriac Christians of the area remains obscure.

 Christianity returned to the region after the Russian conquest in 1867, when Orthodox churches were built in large cities, to serve Russian and European settlers and officers.

 According to a 2010 study by Pew Research Center 2.5% of the population of Uzbekistan are Orthodox Christians.
 Government figures in 2020 suggested that 2.2% of the population of Uzbekistan are Orthodox Christians, most of whom are ethnic Russians.
 There are about 4,000 Roman Catholics in Uzbekistan.

 Christian converts

-A 2015 study estimates some 10,000 believers in Christ from a Muslim background in the country, most of them belonging to some sort of evangelical or charismatic Protestant community.
+A 2015 study estimates some 10,000 Christians come from a Muslim background in the country, most of them belonging an Evangelical or Charismatic Protestant sect.

 There is strong pressure on Christians from a Muslim background in remote areas.